Instructions for Journal

 .
 Attended a party

 As you continue documenting the graph, you will begin to see a pattern form.

 Completing your journal each month ensures that your psychiatrist is equipped with the information they need to help you achieve balance through your medication regimen.
 It’s important to take your journal with you when you visit your psychiatrist.
 It’s always a good idea to make a copy for their records.

-Bipolar Insights 2013 Journal is available for sale – $10 in class; $15.99 online ($12 plus $3.99 shipping).
+Bipolar Insights 2017 Journal is available for sale – $10 in class; $15.99 online ($12 plus $3.99 shipping).
 Journaling plays a major part in managing bipolar disorder.
 Don’t start the new year without one.
 Pick up a journey in class or call to have one mailed to you.
 For multiple journals, call for a discounted price (530-642-859).

-Levels are based on how your mind and body are reacting to your shift in moods.
+Levels are based on how your mind is reacting to your shift in moods.
 To determine your levels, you must become self-aware.
 Each number represents a level.
-An example of a mind reaction would be racing thoughts; an example to a body reaction may be an energy leve that is too high or low.
+An example of a mind reaction would be racing thoughts; an example to a body reaction may be an energy level that is too high or low.